kubernetes-retired/kubefed/docs/userguide.md

 ### Join Clusters

-Next, you'll want to use the `kubefedctl` tool to join all your clusters that you want to test against.
+You can use the `kubefed2` tool to join clusters as follows.

 ```bash
 kubefedctl join cluster1 --cluster-context cluster1 \